 "Just as troubling, the new rules reduce requirements for monitoring groundwater, a key pathway for hazardous chemicals to enter rivers where we fish, swim, and play.
 This is a steep price to pay for 'flexibility,' EPA's stated justification."

-Chemical Contamination Air Pollution Chemical Contamination Chesapeake Clean Water Blueprint Fisheries Polluted Runoff Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis New York Pennsylvania Office Virginia Office, Richmond West Virginia
+Chemical Contamination Air Pollution Chemical Contamination Chesapeake Clean Water Blueprint Fisheries Runoff Pollution Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis New York Pennsylvania Office Virginia Office, Richmond West Virginia